 - Its activity against other neurotransmitters is much less potent than other antidepressants.

 - Paroxetine belongs to a group of medicines called Selective Serotonin Reuptake Inhibitors (SSRIs).
-SSRIs are thought to work by preventing the reuptake of serotonin by nerves, leading to an increase in serotonin concentrations within the nerve synapse (space between two nerves).

 - May be used in the treatment of moderate-to-severe depression (Major Depressive Disorder).

 - May reduce feelings of anxiety in people with obsessive-compulsive disorder (OCD), panic disorder, or social or generalized anxiety disorder.

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Drowsiness, headache, nausea, agitation, sweating, dry mouth, gastrointestinal disturbances, tremor, loss of energy, decreased appetite or abnormal ejaculation are some of the more commonly reported side effects.

 - As with other antidepressants, paroxetine may increase the risk of suicidal thoughts or behavior particularly in young adults under the age of 24.
 Monitor for worsening mood.

 - May impair your judgment and affect your ability to drive or operate machinery.
 Avoid alcohol.